-Students with a disability are encouraged to inform Heather Thrush (6347), Director of Student Engagement and Success/Disability Studies Coordinator located in the Center Hall 112A, of their disability.
-However, to respect the student's right to confidentiality, the student's instructor(s) and relevant college staff will be notified of the student's disability only after he has given written permission for this information to be shared.
+Students with a disability are encouraged to inform Heather Thrush (6347), Associate Dean for Student Engagement and Success/Disability Services Coordinator located in the Center Hall 112A, of their disability.
+However, to respect the student's right to confidentiality, the student's instructor(s) and relevant College staff will be notified of the student's disability only after he has given written permission for this information to be shared.